danielbauwens/Immo-Project-Data-Analysis/README.md

 This was made as the second part of a four part study project at Becode Ghent, where the aim was to get to know and familiarize ourselves with plotting, data visualizations and making correlatinos between multiple Data entries.

+The two csv files are used to compare before and after cleanup from our original dataset.

 First part of the project: [our Data Scraper.]('https://github.com/danielbauwens/challenge-collecting-data')

 ## Installation (and Requirements)